 The Fair Employment and Housing Act (FEHA) is the primary California law that prohibits employment discrimination, harassment, and retaliation in the workplace for a variety of protected categories.
 For example, employer are not allowed to treat and employee differently based on the employee’s age (40 and over), ancestry, color, religion, disability, marital status, national origin, race, sex, gender (including gender identity and gender expression), and sexual orientation.
 Most of these laws protect employees who work for employers who have five or more full or part-time employees.
 Some anti-harassment policies apply to any workplace where an employer has one or more employees.

 “Employment Harassment” or “workplace harassment” is any unwelcome conduct that is based on race, sex, religion, or any of the other categories mentioned above.
 Harassment becomes unlawful when enduring the offensive conduct becomes a condition of continued employment or when the conduct is so severe or pervasive that a reasonable person would consider the work environment to be intimidating or hostile.

 “Employment discrimination” or “workplace discrimination” is when an employer treats an employee differently based on the employee protected traits (such as age, sex, race, color, etc.).
 This type of discrimination applies to both applicants for jobs and current employees.

 It is important that you understand your employment rights.
-If you believe that you have been harassed, discriminated against, or retaliated against by your employer, you should consult an employment attorney to learn your rights and seek legal action if necessary.
+If you believe that you have been harassed, discriminated against, or retaliated against by your employer, you should contact our Los Angeles discrimination lawyers to learn your rights and seek legal action if necessary.